Raymond Chester

 Raymond Tucker Chester (born June 28, 1948) is an American former professional football player who was a tight end in the National Football League (NFL).
-After graduating from Douglass High School in Baltimore, Maryland, Chester played college football at the historically Black university Morgan State.
-He was a member of the Morgan State Bears’ 1968 undefeated team, scoring the Bears’ only touchdown in their historic victory over Grambling at Yankee Stadium.
+After graduating from Douglass High School in Baltimore, Maryland, Chester played college football at the city’s historically Black university Morgan State College (now Morgan State University).
+He was a member of its undefeated 1967 team and 8-1 1968 team, scoring its only touchdown in the Bears’ historic 1968 victory over Grambling State University at Yankee Stadium.

-Drafted in the first round as the 24th pick overall in the 1970 NFL Draft, Chester began his NFL career with the Oakland Raiders.
-Pulling in seven touchdowns and over five hundred yards receiving in his NFL debut season, Chester received the Rookie of the Year award and secured his first of four career Pro Bowl selections.
-After a trade in 1973 to the Baltimore Colts, Chester played five seasons with them before returning to Oakland.
-He played with the Raiders in 1980, becoming a Super Bowl champion after their defeat of the Philadelphia Eagles.
+Drafted as the 24th pick overall in the first round of the 1970 NFL draft, Chester began his NFL career with the Oakland Raiders.
+Seven touchdown catches and over five hundred receiving yards earned Chester the Rookie of the Year award by the Newspaper Enterprise Association (NEA) and secured the first of four career Pro Bowl selections.
+A trade in 1973 to the Baltimore Colts led to five seasons with them before returning to Oakland.
+He was on the Raiders’ 1980 Super Bowl championship team and retired from the NFL following the 1981 season.

+After a year off, he played a single-season in 1983 for the Oakland Invaders of the USFL.

 Early years

-Born in Cambridge, Maryland, Chester is the fourth of ten siblings born to Ivy and Bertha Chester.
-His passion for sports began during his years at Frederick Douglass High School in Baltimore, where he excelled in track and wrestling as well as football.
-He moved on to Morgan State, concentrating his athletic efforts on football under the guidance of head coach Earl Banks.
+Chester was born in Cambridge, Maryland, on June 28, 1948, to Ivy and Bertha Chester, and was the the fourth of ten siblings.
+He grew up in Baltimore.
+His passion for sports began during his years at Frederick Douglass High School in Baltimore, where he excelled in track, wrestling, and football.
+He played both offensive and defensive tackle on the football team.
+He set a Maryland Scholastic Association (MSA) shot put record in 1966.
+He also set an MSA discus throwing record at Douglass.